JPWTCK/printer-gui/README.rst

 | deployments.
 Set the ``PRINTER_GUI_BIND_ADDRESS`` environment variable
 | to override the default bind address (``0.0.0.0:8000``) and
 | ``PRINTER_GUI_GUNICORN_WORKERS`` to control the number of worker
 | processes before using it, if desired.
+The helper also refreshes the
-You can then launch the server
+| static asset manifest automatically before Gunicorn starts.
+You can then
-| with:
+| launch the server with:

 .. code:: bash